Curved Page Divider

 Building Relationships

 Healthy relationships are vital to a foster teen's development.
 Caregivers must demonstrate good relationships and teach them social skills.
 Getting together with friends and attending group activities at school provides a feeling of affinity for the children being raised.
+Keeping Relationships with Biological Family

-To the extent possible, maintaining open communication channels with the natural parents should enable the child to feel stable and develop a clear sense of their identity.
+To the extent possible, maintaining open communication with the child's natural parents should help the child feel stable and develop a clear sense of identity.
 This may include supervised visits, phone calls, or other types of communication.
 Virginia's foster care system strongly focuses on and develops relationships with family and community members if it best fits the child.
+Cultural and Religious Needs

 Legal and Advocacy Needs